David Walker (abolitionist): Career

 He started a used clothing store in the City Market.
 He next owned a clothing store on Brattle Street near the wharfs.
 There were three used clothing merchants, including Walker, who went to trial in 1828 for selling stolen property.
 The results are unknown.

 He aided runaway slaves and helped the "poor and needy".
 Walker took part in civic and religious organizations in Boston.
-He was involved with Prince Hall Freemasonry, an organization formed in the 1780s that stood up against discriminatory treatment of black people; became a founder of the Massachusetts General Colored Association, which opposed colonization of free American Black People to Africa; and was a member of Rev. Samuel Snowden's Methodist church.
+He was involved with Prince Hall Freemasonry, a fraternal organization formed in the 1780s that stood up against discriminatory treatment of black people; became a founder of the Massachusetts General Colored Association, which opposed colonization of free American Black People to Africa; and was a member of Rev. Samuel Snowden's Methodist church.
 Walker also spoke publicly against slavery and racism.

 Thomas Dalton and Walker oversaw the publication of John T. Hilton's An Address, Delivered Before the African Grand Lodge of Boston, No. 459, June 24, 1828, by John T. Hilton: On the Annual Festival, of St. John the Baptist (Boston, 1828).

 Although they were not free from racist hostility and discrimination, black families in Boston lived in relatively benign conditions in the 1820s.
 The level of black competency and activism in Boston was particularly high.
 As historian Peter Hinks documents: "The growth of black enclaves in various cities and towns was inseparable from the development of an educated and socially involved local black leadership."
 By the end of 1828, Walker had become Boston's leading spokesman against slavery.